To Serve Them All My Days (TV series): Reception

-Writing for The New York Times, John J. O'Connor described the production as "a richly textured tapestry crammed with the social details that were the speciality of Mr. Delderfield", with "a steady flow of insightful and touching moments".
+Writing for The New York Times, critic John J. O'Connor described the production as "a richly textured tapestry crammed with the social details that were the speciality of Mr. Delderfield", with "a steady flow of insightful and touching moments".
 He praised the performances of the cast and that of Duttine in particular.
 People magazine called the series a "colorful chronicle of post-World War I England that never crosses over to the gooey side of sentiment."

 The adaptation was nominated in the Best Drama Series category at the 1981 British Academy Television Awards and in the Outstanding Limited Series category at the 1983 Primetime Emmy Awards.

 DVD release

 All episodes of To Serve Them All My Days have been made available on DVD in the UK, Australia and the US.